Chibee/SPC_public/README.md

 ```

 ## Relate measures to memorability
 We provide a jupyter notebook (./Scripts/Correlate with memorability.ipynb) that read in the distinctiveness and reconstruction error measures and relate them to memorability.
+The memorability scores in ./Image_info/target_info_IsolaEtAl.csv are the memory performance measured in Isola et al. (2014)